pblankley/cs207-FinalProject/README.md

 Let me know if you would rather do something else, cause all the current stuff I assigned for us is just arbitrary.

+ ### Feature Ideas:
+ We could solve the f function we return with the module for zero and find the roots.

+ We could also integrate the function f and possibly return values like entropy or heat